 When we moved from Westchester County to Greenwich we were enticed by the lower taxes.
-Property taxes were half that of where we lived in Westchester.
+Property taxes were half the amount of an equivalent property where we lived in Westchester.
 We had to pay more for an equivalent house, which makes sense.
-There is a reason Greenwich attracts so many financial savvy and the well to do.
+There is a reason Greenwich attracts so many of the financial savvy and the well to do.
 We would much rather invest in a hard asset than write a large check for taxes.
-Thanks to the format and sophistication of the Greenwich town government, we have many more services in Greenwich than we did in Westchester, and the lean years we are particularly glad we are writing a smaller check.
+Thanks to the format and sophistication of the Greenwich town government, we have many more services in Greenwich than we did in Westchester, and in the lean years we are particularly glad we are writing a smaller check.

 Call me with your real estate questions today!